In this guide, we’ll be diving into everything you need to know about hot shoes.

 Different types of cold shoes require their own way of installing them.
 Luckily, it is quite easy to do and straightforward.
 You could also fit it on any camera that uses a standard hot shoe since its bracket size is universal.

-Your most basic bracket can be easily slide into your hot shoe, some offer a thread mount that can be screwed onto a tripod.
+Your most basic bracket can be easily slid into your hot shoe, some offer a thread mount that can be screwed onto a tripod.

 The most complex designs will usually have some knobs or screws that can be adjusted.
 Complex cold shoe designs are safer because they lessen the probability of your gear falling off.